MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-feature-overview.md

 Version supportability limitations include:
 - Client Windows OS 10 and 11 cannot be used to host your SQL Server, as it's not possible to enable the Always On availability group feature required for the link.
 SQL Server must be hosted on Windows Server 2012 or higher.
 - SQL Server versions 2008 to 2014 aren't supported by the link feature, as the SQL engine of these releases does not have built-in support for distributed availability groups required for the link.
 Upgrade to a newer version of SQL Server to use the link.
-- Product version requirements are listed in [Requirements](#requirements).
-At this time [!INCLUDE [sssql17-md](../../docs/includes/sssql17-md.md)] is not supported.

 Data replication limitations include:

 - Only user databases can be replicated.
 Replication of system databases isn't supported.
 - The solution doesn't replicate server level objects, agent jobs, nor user logins from SQL Server to SQL Managed Instance.
-- Replication of user databases from SQL Server to SQL Managed Instance is one-way.
+- For SQL Server 2016 - 2019, replication of user databases from SQL Server to SQL Managed Instance is one-way.
 User databases from SQL Managed Instance can't be replicated back to SQL Server.
+Fail back to SQL Server is only supported with SQL Server 2022.

 Configuration limitations include:

-- The link can be used with only a single SQL Server instance installed on the OS.
-Using the link with SQL Server named instances (multiple SQL Servers installed on the same OS) is not supported.
+- If there are multiple SQL Server instances on a server, it's possible to configure a link with each instance but each instance must be configured to use a separate database mirroring endpoint with a dedicated port per instance.
+Only the default instance should use port 5022 for the database mirroring endpoint.
 - Only one database can be placed into a single availability group per one Managed Instance link.
 - Managed Instance link can replicate a database of any size if it fits into the chosen storage size of the target SQL Managed Instance.
 - Managed Instance link authentication between SQL Server instance and SQL Managed Instance is certificate-based, available only through exchange of certificates.
-Windows authentication between SQL Server and managed instance isn't supported.
+Using Windows authentication to establish the link between SQL Server and managed instance isn't supported.
 - Private endpoint (VPN/VNET) is supported to establish the link with SQL Managed Instance.
 Public endpoint can't be used to establish the link with SQL Managed Instance.

 Feature limitations include:

 - [Auto failover groups](auto-failover-group-sql-mi.md) replication to secondary SQL Managed Instance can't be used in parallel while operating the Managed Instance link with SQL Server.
-- Replicated R/O databases aren't automatically backed up as part of auto-backup process on SQL Managed Instance.
 - If Change Data Capture (CDC), log shipping, or service broker is used with databases replicated on the SQL Server, when the database is migrated to SQL Managed Instance and during failover to Azure, clients will need to connect using the instance name of the current global primary replica.
 These settings should be manually reconfigured.
 - If transactional replication is used with a database on SQL Server in a migration scenario, during failover to Azure, transactional replication on SQL Managed Instance will fail and should be manually reconfigured.
 - If distributed transactions are used with a database replicated from the SQL Server, and in a migration scenario, on the cutover to the cloud, DTC capabilities won't be transferred.
 There will be no possibility for migrated database to get involved in distributed transactions with SQL Server, as SQL Managed Instance doesn't support distributed transactions with SQL Server at this time.
 For reference, SQL Managed Instance today supports distributed transactions only between other SQL Managed Instances, see [Distributed transactions across cloud databases](../database/elastic-transactions-overview.md#transactions-for-sql-managed-instance).